-Sarah Rose Cavanagh, Ph.D., is on the faculty at Assumption College, where she directs the Laboratory for Cognitive and Affective Science.
+Sarah Rose Cavanagh, Ph.D. is on the faculty at Assumption College, where she directs the Laboratory for Cognitive and Affective Science and serves as the Associate Director for Grants and Research in the Center for Teaching Excellence.
 She also collaborates with Heather L. Urry's Emotion, Brain, and Behavior Laboratory as a Research Affiliate.
 Her research considers whether the strategies people choose to regulate their emotions and the degree to which they successfully accomplish this regulation can predict trajectories of psychological functioning over time.
 She has explored these questions in college students exposed to mood inductions, in a cross-cultural trauma-exposed sample, and in the context of remitted major depression.
-Most recently, she is investigating whether individual differences in cognitive resources may predict response to early mindfulness practice, and the extent to which humor can buffer and/or repair negative mood states.
+Most recently, she is investigating whether small interventions targeting emotions at the start of class can yield benefits for student learning.
+This work is funded by a generous grant from the Davis Educational Foundation.
+Her book The Spark of Learning: Energizing the College Classroom with the Science of Emotion was published by West Virginia University Press in 2016.
 She earned her doctorate in Experimental Psychology from Tufts University, studying with Lisa M. Shin in her Posttraumatic Stress Disorder Neuroimaging Lab.